 The beam peak search and spherical coverage test procedure apply to DUTs with different beam correspondence capability, as defined in TS 38.306 [19].
 For the purpose of DUT refining TX beam with beam correspondence capability, the System Simulator shall assure the presence of downlink reference signals including both SSB and CSI-RS and Type D QCL shall be maintained between SSB and CSI-RS.

-The TX beam peak direction is found with a 3D EIRP scan (separately for each orthogonal downlink polarization).
+The TX beam peak direction is found with a 3D EIRP scan.
 The TX beam peak direction search grid points for this single grid approach are defined in Annex G.2.
 Alternatively, a coarse and fine grid approach could be used according to the definition in Annex G.2.4.

 The measurement procedure includes the following steps for each of the points in the grid: